HomeHealth articlesear painTreating Acute Otitis Media Through Homeopathy

 • Avoid smoking cigarettes.

-• Do not give your infant a pacifier.
+• Do not give infants a pacifier.

 What Is Homeopathic Management for Acute Otitis Media?